 This is an area where many of ticks carry Lyme Disease.
 Make sure you check daily for ticks and remove them as early as possible.

 You may not bring pets to the monastery.

 The residents of Tilorien are happy to share their space with you and give you the opportunity to practise the Buddha’s teaching in their community.
 Please respect their privacy and keep out of their private bedrooms.

 Please ask before taking photos of residents and visitors of the monastery.
 Tilorien residents may occasionally take pictures to be included in our email newsletter, Facebook page, or other materials that let people know about what’s going on here.
 If you would prefer not to have your picture taken, let us know.

 There is NO charge for your visit.
 Your stay here is made possible by the kindness of those who are inspired by our monastic community and have donated in the past.
 Just as those donors have benefited you by their support, you have the opportunity to benefit others with yours.

 Like any home or organization, the monastery must pay for food, property taxes, liability and fire insurance, car insurance, car repairs and gas, and we have regular monthly bills for water, electricity, phone, internet, office supplies, trash collection and recycling, in addition to ongoing building and maintenance projects.
+The costs for your stay are calculated at appr.
+10 Euro per day.
 Please consider supporting Tilorien Monastery so that we may continue to dedicate ourselves to living the Buddha’s teachings and providing a monastic experience for those who wish to visit.
 You can pledge monthly on our website or offer a one-time donation, in accordance with your means and your inspiration.